-During this period of closure and phased return, and where a child does not attend in person, the aim is for all children's parents/carers to be contacted once a week on the telephone to check on children's well-being and, where possible, staff should try and speak directly to the child to help identify any concerns.
+During a closure and where a child does not attend in person, the aim is for all children's parents/carers to be contacted once a week on the telephone to check on children's well-being and, where possible, staff should try and speak directly to the child to help identify any concerns.
 If no response to this telephone contact is received from parents/carers for two weeks then the parents/carers will be contacted via PAM Parent and asked to provide alternative contact numbers.
 If no response to this PAM Parent contact is received within three days then an Initial Concern Referral Record must be completed and passed to a DSL.
 These timeframes will be escalated if there has also been no evidence of a child completing their remote learning.